English and British royal mistresses: James I

 However, Robert's time in the King's affections was cut short.
 On 15 September 1613, ten days prior to the annulment, Thomas Overbury had died of poison while imprisoned in the Tower of London.
 Overbury was a friend of Robert but fervently against the marriage to Frances.
 In April, the supporters of the union had tried to remove him by convincing James I to assign him as his ambassador to the court of Michael of Russia.
 Overbury was by then too much involved in the case and declined the royal assignment so James had him imprisoned.
 Overbury had been poisoned with sulphuric acid in the form of copper salts.
 Edward Coke and Francis Bacon worked together in the trial of the poisoners, which began in 1615.
 By the time it was over in early 1616, Frances had been found guilty of having hired the poisoners and orchestrated the murder.
 Robert claimed ignorance but was sentenced to death with his wife as an accomplice.
 James commuted the sentences to imprisonment.
 The couple were eventually released but never regained their positions at court.

 George Villiers followed after the deposition of Robert Carr, and his rise in royal favour was so quick that contemporaries described it as a flight rather than a growth.
 Many assumed that his fall from favour would be just as rapid; in preparation, the ambitious Howard family arranged for a boy named William Monson to become known to James.
 William was the second son of William Monson but would gain greater fame as one of the Regicides of Charles I of England.

 However, Villiers proved himself to be far more long-lasting, and James's relationship had a paternal element.
 James even described George as "my sweet child and wife" while signing himself "your old dad and husband".
 James married his lover to Katherine Manners, the richest heiress in England and the next-in-line for the title and associated property of the barony of Ros, which she would inherit in 1632.
 James also showered the Villiers family with titles and money, making them among the most powerful in the kingdom.
+Several other members of the family would go on to become royal mistresses, notably Barbara Villiers and Elizabeth Villiers.

 Charles II

-Charles II has been reckoned the most notorious womanizer of the English kings.
+Charles II, the grandson of King James I, has been reckoned the most notorious womaniser of the English kings.